Location: Mayfield Heights, Ohio

 A 14 year old bicyclist was run over by a school bus, and the driver fled the scene.
 His injuries included a skull fracture, cranial nerve injury, and a severely broken leg requiring multiple surgeries.
 The statutory caps on non-economic damages (because the defendant was a political subdivision) was an obstacle to recovery.

-$990,000 – Plaintiff was stopped on road and struck by another vehicle causing multiple injuries.
+$990,000 – Plaintiff was stopped on road and struck by another vehicle causing multiple injuries, including fractures to the shoulder, humerus and ankle, with severe laceration to the arm and an aggravation of a prior lung disorder.
 (March 2016)

 $900,000 – Motor vehicle results in serious bodily injuries (January 2013)